jas-atwal/catweb/README.md

 $ kubectl get pod
 ```

-4. Bring back the details of the service so you copy the `EXTERNAL IP` which you will need in the next step
+4. Bring back the details of the service so that you can copy the `EXTERNAL IP` address which you will need in the next step

 ```bash
 $ kubectl get svc